Goldman Sachs cashes in on M&A wave to cap stellar quarter for U.S. banks | Business

 Goldman Sachs cashes in on M&A wave to cap stellar quarter for U.S. banks

+Along with its rivals, Goldman also cashed in as companies rushed to refinance debt and sell new stock, while volatility in global equities markets, driven by worries over central bank policy tightening, kept trading desks busy during the quarter.
 The bank's equity trading revenue more than doubled from last year to $3.1 billion.
-That was also above rival Morgan Stanley, which reported trading revenue of $2.87 billion and is typically no. 1 in this line of business.
-Unlike its bigger rivals JPMorgan and Citigroup , which have sizable consumer banks, Goldman is heavily reliant on its investment banking and trading business.
+That was higher than rival Morgan Stanley, which reported trading revenue of $2.87 billion and is typically number one in this line of business.

-CONSUMER BUSINESS The consumer business though small, has been key to its diversification strategy.
-It helped limit the bank's exposure to loan defaults and allowed it to focus on investment banking.
+Rival Morgan Stanley said on Thursday that its third-quarter profit rose 38%, while JPMorgan Chase & Co reported a 24% rise.
+Citigroup Inc. and Bank of America Corp, which were likewise buoyed by deal fees and equities trading, increased profits by 48% and 64%, respectively.
+All the banks handily beat estimates.
+Unlike JPMorgan, Citigroup and Bank of America, which have sizable consumer banks, Goldman is heavily reliant on its trading business and investment bank.

-Net revenue in Goldman's consumer banking unit rose 17% to $382 million, reflecting higher credit card and deposit balances.
-Loan growth, however, has remained mixed for big U.S. banks.
-JPMorgan said on Wednesday that loans were up 5% across the bank compared with last year, while Citi was broadly flat.
+CONSUMER BUSINESS Goldman's consumer business, though small, has been key to its diversification strategy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)